Skip to content

 Morning at Sage Bakehouse – the best way to start your day in Santa Fe

-Radish & Rye is where you go for a romantic dinner or to celebrate something special.
+Radish & Rye is the kind of place you choose for a romantic dinner or a special evening.

-They focus on local ingredients, menu changes with the seasons.
-Everything I had there was absolutely delicious!
+The restaurant focuses on local ingredients, and the menu changes with the seasons.

 Taste of Santa Fe on a plate - the fish dish at Radish & Rye